comfycozycoding/comfycozycoding.github.io/about/me.md

 layout: page
 title: About Me
 ---
-My name is Gwen Shackleford and I am a senior at Texas A&M University.
-Here are some fun facts about me:

-1. I am an English major

-1. I have played the piano since I was 9

-3. #Dogperson all the way
-4. I have walked the Great Wall of China!
-5. I'm a native Texan, yet have spent more time in Michigan than in Austin.

 # About Me
 ## My name is Gwen Shackleford and I am a senior at Texas A&M University.
 Whoop!
 Here are some fun facts about me:
 ### - I am an English major